top of page

 YOUR PUPPY’S FIRST VISIT

-We ask that you bring the health information provided to you by the seller or shelter on your first visit with us, which should include a previous history of vaccines and deworming, as well as a fresh stool sample.
-Please bring your puppy on a leash or dog carrier.
+On your first visit with us, please bring the health information provided by the seller or shelter, which should include a previous history of vaccines and deworming and a fresh stool sample.
+Please also bring your puppy on a leash or dog carrier.

 Your puppy’s first exam will include: